Man Utd 'eaten alive' & Fernandes a 'disgrace'

 "They've not understood the dangers of this fixture.
 The Manchester United players have been eaten alive out there."

-- Erik ten Hag says Man Utd 'lost our heads' in Anfield thrashing
+- Ten Hag says Man Utd 'lost our heads' in Anfield thrashing

 - 'Glimpse of future as Reds humiliate old rivals'